-The original app with valuation data! – The Check Your Change UK decimal coin app was the first app available which included the option of viewing coin valuation data….and it’s still the most comprehensive.
+The original app with valuation data! – The Check Your Change UK decimal coin app was the first app available which included the option of viewing coin valuation data….and with 600 different coins, it’s still the most comprehensive.

 The Check You Change App allows you to view all information for current circulating UK coins*.
 As standard you can toggle coins as ‘got’ or needed and use the colour-coded view to easily show what coins you need and which you already have.
 You can also save a short text note for each coin, e.g. to keep a note of the condition, what you paid for the coin or where you found it etc.

 *Does not include UK territory coins, e.g. Isle of Man, Channel Islands, Gibraltar etc.